 “Don’t let negative language distract from the issues hiding beneath it,” said Vanderford.
 “Oftentimes when a worker has been harboring discomfort for a while, they’ll wait to speak up until they have reached a breaking point.”

 For instance, an employee may have an issue with a time off policy, while also dealing with medical expenses they’ve incurred as a result of an ongoing health problem.
 This may lead them to leaving an emotionally charged message about their manager’s inflexibility with the sick time policy, when what they’re actually trying to suggest is more leniency or medical leave in times of need.

 When you provide a solution to a long-standing issue, that negative becomes a positive and a great opportunity to not only keep a worker but to also grow your workforce.

 At the end of the day, taking criticism can be tough — but when you start to view it as a necessary and critical component to the forward momentum and success of your business, you and your team will only benefit.

 “Feedback should be reviewed strategically in the work environment,” said Vanderford.
 “It’s a tool for tracking trends, understanding your workers, and adjusting your path forward.
 And not all adjustments require massive change.
 In some cases, simply acknowledging issues and taking small steps toward updating policies can make all the difference.”

 Some changes are bigger than others.
 And sure, maybe you can’t always control how some of your workers feel.
 But understanding your influence over some of the underlying issues is a great place to begin building or enhancing your company’s feedback culture.

-WorkHound provides an easy-to-use feedback platform that gives employees a voice.
+WorkHound provides an easy-to-use feedback platform that gives employees a voice and employers actionable insight.
 If you’re ready to learn how WorkHound could improve the feedback culture at your business or organization, talk with an expert today.